 These qualities prove disarming.
-See them on display in the speech he delivered last year at the Oxford Union, in which he argues for the motion that Britain owes reparations to India for its 200-year colonization of the country:
+See them on display in the speech he delivered last year at the Oxford Union, in which he argues for the motion that Britain owes reparations to India for its 200-year colonisation of the country:

-This interview has been edited for length and clarity.
+[This interview has been edited for concision.]

 VICE: You've taken your anti-imperial argument to major news media across the country to promote the book.
 How has it been received?